 Undergraduate students travelled to Rancho Santa Ana Botanic Garden for a plant systematics and evolutionary biology workshop August 10 through 20, 2016.

-The workshop offers students a hands-on plant science learning opportunity—from collecting and making plant specimens to DNA extraction to working with the scanning electron microscope to analyzing the data that result from such a project.
+The workshop offered students a hands-on plant science learning opportunity—from collecting and making plant specimens to DNA extraction to working with the scanning electron microscope to analyzing the data that result from such a project.

-The workshop is made possible through funding provided by the U.S. National Science Foundation.
+These yearly workshops are made possible through funding provided by the U.S. National Science Foundation.